zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

 backend system in the cloud to create a new order.
 In these labs, the backend system will be a cloud-based database rather than a SaaS system.

-Let’s follow a scenario through the process during runtime:
+As you reference the business process model below, let’s follow a scenario through the process during runtime:
 - The workflow begins at the Submit Request start event where the Store Manager uses a web form to provide details for an inventory request for their store.
 - When the Store Manager is done filling in the form, they press the Submit button.
 This generates a workflow task for the Regional Manager at the Approve Request human activity.
 - The Regional Manager accepts the task and uses a web form to evaluate the request.